-While it is safe for dogs to eat turkey, that doesn’t mean that pet parents should be sharing slices of the Thanksgiving bird or a bite of a turkey sandwich.
+While it is safe for dogs to eat turkey, that doesn’t mean that pet parents should share slices of the Thanksgiving bird or a bite of a turkey sandwich.
 Proper preparation and nutritional balance, among other factors, need to be taken into consideration before letting your dog chow down.

-When it comes right down to it, experts agree that turkey can be good for dogs… IF (and that’s an important if) if it is prepared correctly and is part of a nutritionally balanced diet.
+Can dogs eat turkey?
+Yes, they can.
+When it comes right down to it, experts agree that turkey can be good for dogs… IF it is prepared correctly and is part of a nutritionally balanced diet.

 Board Certified Veterinary Nutritionist, Dr. Dan Su, MS, DVM, DACVIM-Nutrition, explains, “Turkey is a good source of lean protein, amino acids, vitamins, and other nutrients.”

-Su recommends ground turkey as the easiest way to incorporate turkey into your dog’s diet, but light and dark meat, turkey skin, and turkey organs all have dietary value as well.
+Su recommends ground turkey as the easiest way to incorporate turkey into your dog’s diet.
+White meat and dark meat, turkey skin, and turkey organs all have dietary value as well.

 “Then, there are the organs.
 For example, turkey liver is packed with nutrients, but if your dog is already eating a nutrient-rich diet, you risk the dog ingesting too much of a particular nutrient and that can actually be harmful.”

 Once you start combining ingredients, it’s easy to lose sight of the overall balance or nutrient profile.
-That’s why it’s so important to work with your veterinarian or a nutritionist, like those on the JustFoodForDogs team, to ensure your dog is getting a well-balanced complete meal.
+That’s why it’s so important to work with your veterinarian or a nutritionist.
+They will ensure your dog is getting a well-balanced complete meal.

 “Ground turkey is very good for dogs,” Su says.
 “It’s a versatile meat that’s readily available in different lean-to-fat ratios.
 You can go to the grocery store and buy ground turkey that’s 99% lean, 93% lean, or 85% lean, all of which have different nutritional properties and can be eaten to achieve different health goals.”

 “For example,” Su continues, “If your dog is experiencing gastrointestinal (GI) upset, a veterinarian might recommend a homemade diet of boiled chicken and rice.
-If you’d like, 99% lean ground turkey can be used in place of the chicken.
+If you’d like, use 99% lean ground turkey in place of the chicken.
 Or if you have a healthy dog who needs a daily, maintenance-type diet, JustFoodForDogs has a Turkey and Whole Wheat Macaroni Recipe containing 85% lean ground turkey, which offers plenty of proteins and amino acids, as well as essential fatty acids.”

 So, we know that turkey meat, organs, and skin are good for dogs to eat, but what about turkey necks?

 According to Su, giblets—which include the turkey gizzard, kidneys, liver, and heart—are perfectly safe to eat once they are cooked.
 “Organs are high in nutrients and vitamins.
 Just be sure that you’re not overdoing it and giving your dog too much of any one nutrient.
 A balanced diet is key.”

 It is never safe to give dogs turkey bones.
-As mentioned above, bones are choking hazards and may lead to intestinal obstruction, which may require surgery to resolve.
+As mentioned above, poultry bones are choking hazards and may lead to intestinal obstruction, which may require surgery to resolve.
 Su notes that many dogs are big enough to chew up turkey bones, but there’s no guarantee that they’ll chew the bones up enough for them to become harmless.

+Not all parts of the turkey are safe for dogs.
 Turkey tendons—and tendons in general—can be tricky, Su says.
 “I’ve seen tendons made into chewing treats.
 But if the pieces are too big, they can be difficult to eat and swallow.
 They can present the same choking concern as bones.”